 So yeah, my life is routine but stable.
 And considering the path OCD was dragging me down not that far back, routine stability is something to celebrate, I think.
 While I’m doing much better now than this time last year, I still have moments when melancholy visits.
 I think as I start to engage socially more, that will wane.
 It’s difficult for sorrow to take root when one is distracted by external stimuli.
 So yes, I need to get out and about more.
 But I have something else that’s helped me get through the darkness and, like “Dead Poet’s Society,” gives me comfort whenever I think of him.
 My dog, Cooper.
 He’s been with me and providing the comfort and unconditional love that dogs are so apt at and generous with.
-Cooper lives over 3,000 miles away in Boston so I haven’t seen him for a whole year.
+Cooper lives almost 3,000 miles away in Boston so I haven’t seen him for a whole year.
 That has undoubtedly been one of the most difficult consequences of my relationship ending.
 But Cooper grew up in Boston.
 My ex’s family adores Cooper and he loves them dearly as well.
 Cooper’s support system is in Boston.
 That’s his home, so there he stayed.

 His full name is Cooper Cuddles and he’s often referred to as CC.
 I would mostly call him Coopies.
 I still have a close relationship with my ex’s family, so I receive Cooper pics, videos, and updates from them.
 And for Christmas, they sent me a blanket and a mug covered with photos of Cooper.
 I love receiving anything and everything Cooper related.
 But I would be lying if I said such visual anecdotes of him have been a remotely adequate substitute to his presence.
 Separation from him hasn’t been easy.
 I have shed more tears for that dog than I ever have for any human.
 Thinking about him both comforts me and often gets me emotional.
 Thank goodness for the universally accepted rule among dog parents that strangers are allowed to pet your dog when in public, if the dog’s parents are just asked politely first.
 I owe a debt of gratitude to all the dog parents in Los Angeles who have kindly indulged me doting on their pups.
 But still, they’re not my Cooper.